Jonathan43551/Toxin/README.md

-# Toxin
-// Based on dope information from Jacoby D, implemented by Jonathan Foster(Helix)

-// Inspiration:

-// Solid 1c dops of either BUBBLGUM or LAWNGR (index/ring LAWNGR, middle/pinky BUBBLGUM) that SHAKE into 2c strobie BUBBLGUM/LAWNGR

-// Solid LAWNGR/BUBBLGUM fade over 2 seconds

-// Anti's thumbs are basically what im going for(https://youtu.be/IT0zafAwxyI?t=3m15s)

-// He can entirely change the focus color of the show even though everything is completely equal is awesome

-// LAWNGR__// CC#: 7

-// BUBBLGUM// CC#: 19

-// Implementation:

-// I was able to get dops and strobie, those are public domain information and Ramiro was kind enough to let us know.

-// I couldn't find an easy to way to switch between those two colors, I'll work on it and release Toxin2 or something

-// The alternates have my version of dops, then we have toxin/outbreak using normal strobie/dops and my dops

-// Hope you like it, have an excellent day!

-Mode 1 = LAWNGR index/ring Fingers 1c strobie with 2c dops
-Mode 2 = BUBBLGUM middle/pinky Fingers 1c strobie with 2c dops
-Mode 3 = Thumbs

-Mode 4 = LAWNGR index/ring Fingers with my version of dops Mode 5 = BUBBLGUM middle/pinky Fingers with my version of dops Mode 6 = Thumbs

-Mode 7 = Toxin/Outbreak with strobie/dops
-Mode 8 = Toxin/Outbreak with my version of dops

-Step 1:
-Create a copy of the working OSM_NEO code, File > Save As...

-Step 2:
-Replace the whole file with the following code: from the first /* down to the bottom }// diov Loop

-Step 3:
-Upload to each of your chips.

-Step 4:
-Remember the following things

--Dune: “I must not fear.
+//Based on dope information from Jacoby D, implemented by Jonathan Foster(Helix)

+//Inspiration:
+//Solid 1c dops of either BUBBLGUM or LAWNGR (index/ring LAWNGR, middle/pinky BUBBLGUM) that SHAKE into 2c strobie BUBBLGUM/LAWNGR
+//Solid LAWNGR/BUBBLGUM fade over 2 seconds
+//Anti's thumbs are basically what im going for(https://youtu.be/IT0zafAwxyI?t=3m15s)
+//He can entirely change the focus color of the show even though everything is completely equal is awesome

+//LAWNGR__// CC#: 7
+//BUBBLGUM// CC#: 19

+//Implementation:
+//I was able to get dops and strobie, those are public domain information and Ramiro was kind enough to let us know.
+//I couldn't find an easy to way to switch between those two colors, I'll work on it and release Toxin2 or something
+//The alternates have my version of dops, then we have toxin/outbreak using normal strobie/dops and my dops
+//Hope you like it, have an excellent day!

+//Mode 1 = LAWNGR index/ring Fingers 1c strobie with 2c dops
+//Mode 2 = BUBBLGUM middle/pinky Fingers 1c strobie with 2c dops
+//Mode 3 = Thumbs
+//
+//Mode 4 = LAWNGR index/ring Fingers with my version of dops
+//Mode 5 = BUBBLGUM middle/pinky Fingers with my version of dops
+//Mode 6 = Thumbs
+//
+//Mode 7 = Toxin/Outbreak with strobie/dops
+//Mode 8 = Toxin/Outbreak with my version of dops

+//Step 1:
+//Create a copy of the working OSM_NEO code, File > Save As...

+//Step 2:
+//Replace the whole file with the following code: from the first /* down to the bottom }// diov Loop

+//Step 3:
+//Upload to each of your chips.

+//Step 4:
+//Remember the following things

+//-Dune: “I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
-    I will face my fear.
+//    I will face my fear.
 I will permit it to pass over me and through me.
-And when it has gone past I will turn the inner eye to see its path.
+And when it has gone past I will turn
+//    the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.”

--Hannah Harto: Practice reckless optimism (It’s the idea that it’s hip and cool to hope for the best
+//-Hannah Harto: Practice reckless optimism (It’s the idea that it’s hip and cool to hope for the best
-    and try your hardest, even though the odds might be against you.)
+//    and try your hardest, even though the odds might be against you.)